ashleyd480/noob-algorithm-code-practice/my-leetcode/2418-sort-the-people.md

 Then we iterate through it and call `.add` to add a new `Person` instance that has the attribute of that index value we are iteratng over in names and heights array.
 Note: we used a List because you can stuff to a List in Java, vs arrays are immutable.

-Then, we use `Collections.sort` to sort:
+Then, we use `Collections.sort` to sort by the height attribute with dot notation.
 ```
 Collections.sort(people, (a, b) -> b.height - a.height);
 ```